Date approved by Council: April 14, 2016

 ARTICLE VII – ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

 - Qualifications.
 Officers and Members-at-Large of the Executive Committee must be members of the Topical Group for at least two years prior to nomination.

 - Ballot.
 The Vice-Chair, Secretary-Treasurer, and Members-at-Large of the Executive Committee shall be elected by mail or electronic ballot as hereinafter provided.

 - Official Year.
-The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.
+The official year shall extend from the close of one calendar year to the close of the next calendar year.

-- Vice-Chair, Chair-Elect, and Chair.
-The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, and then for one year as Chair.
-The Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.
+- Vice-Chair, Chair-Elect, Chair and Past Chair.
+The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, then for one year as Chair and then for one year as Past Chair.
+The Past Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.

 - Terms of Office.
-The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Topical Group following their election.
+The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin, following their election, at the beginning of the next calendar year.
 The Secretary-Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
-The tenure of a Member-at-Large of the Executive Committee shall be one year.
+The tenure of a Member-at-Large of the Executive Committee shall be two years.